Planches

 Planches (/fr/) is a commune in the Orne department in north-western France.

 Geography

+The commune is made up of the following collection of villages and hamlets, Le Bois Brunel, Planches, Ménil Gautier and Saint-Vandrille.

 The Commune is one of twenty-seven communes that make up the Natura 2000 protected area of Bocages et vergers du sud Pays d'Auge.

 The source of the river Risle is within this commune.
+In addition 2 streams traverse the commune Ruisseau du Bois Guimon and Ruisseau du Mesnil Cher.